14 days, 13 nights 2536 km/1572 miles

 Lunch, drinks, airfares, visas, additional hotel fees such as mini bar etc.

 The itinerary may be subject to change owing to availability of accommodation or road conditions.
 All mileages are approximate.

 If you are riding in hot temperatures, you may wish to consider our Mesh and Hyperkewl products.

 To reserve a place or to make an enquiry about this tour please go to Contact Us

 A deposit of £300 per bike is required if you reserve your place more than 24 weeks before the tour starts.
-50% of the tour price is required to be paid 24 weeks before the tour starts and the balance paid 12 weeks before the tour starts.
+50% of the tour price is required to be paid 24 weeks before the tour starts and the balance paid 12 weeks before our East coast of Australia guided motorcycle tours starts.